Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 Figure 2: Rotating Tunnel (with invisible plane) https://blueprintue.com/blueprint/tkuszww7/

 For the Buzz stack (figure 3), single buzzsaw and tenderiser (figure 4)  Add Local Rotation on Event Tick but I added an On Component Hit > Cast To Character> Destroy Actor.
-For the swinging hammers (figure 4) I initially used a Timeline to swing the hammers back and forth but when it came to adding force with Launch Character the player would shoot off in the unexpected directions no matter which side of the hammer they got hit by, so I went back to the trusted Add Local Rotation so they would do 360° of rotation and every other hammer I rotated 180° so the player can only get hit in one direction by a specific hammer.
+For the swinging hammers (figure 4) I initially used a Timeline to swing the hammers back and forth but when it came to adding force with Launch Character the player would shoot off in unexpected directions no matter which side of the hammer they got hit by, so I went back to the trusted Add Local Rotation so they would do 360° of rotation and every other hammer I rotated 180° so the player can only get hit in one direction by a specific hammer.

 <img width="852" height="612" alt="BuzzsawStack" src="https://github.com/user-attachments/assets/73774fe1-8dc1-4078-a5c4-d58022d6d49e" />